 Year 4

 Methods of teaching Methods of assessment

-Course unit name Contact hours Self-study hours Written exam Practical Course- work Credits
+Course unit name Contact Self-study Written Practical Course- Credits

+hours hours exam work

 Three of the following in any combination continuing with the same languages as were studied in Years 1 and 2

-French Pratique du français III 60 240 50% 50% 0 30
+French: Pratique du Français III 60 240 50% 50% 0 30

-German Language III 60 240 50% 50% 0 30
+Spanish Language III 60 240 50% 50% 0 30

-Advanced Italian III 60 240 50% 50% 0 30
+German: German Language III 60 240 50% 50% 0 30

-Spanish III 60 240 50% 50% 0 30
+Italian Language III 60 240 50% 50% 0 30

 The third year of this degree programme will be spent abroad, either studying or working or both.
 If students are studying three languages, it is usually expected that they divide their time abroad (at least 9 months) between two relevant countries and spend some time in the previous or following summer in the country of the third language.
-The School of Modern Languages, Literatures & Cultures will support students in finding a suitable study or work placement, but students are also expected to explore opportunities independently and the ultimate responsibility for securing such a placement lies with the student.
+The School of Modern Languages, Literatures & Cultures will support students in finding a suitable study or work placement, but students are also expected to explore opportunities independently and the ultimate responsibility for securing such a Page 3 of 4 08/06/2018 placement lies with the student.
 Alternatively students may choose to enrol for courses at a partner university in the relevant country/ countries.
 This year forms an integral part of the degree programme; students on placement will be asked to complete assessed work which will be credited towards their degree, while in the case of those studying at a university marks obtained for courses taken will be credited towards their degree.
 The same applies to the assessment of spoken language on return to Royal Holloway from the period of residence abroad, when Multilingual Studies students will be assessed on their two main Year Abroad languages.